goto-developers/call-events-report-demo/README.md

 LOG_LEVEL=info # or debug
 ```

+### Running the app

-It can then be started by running:
+The app can then be started by running:

 * `npm install` (only once)
 * `node app` or `npm start`